kiasaki/blog/content/pages/about.md

-Previously, (September 2011 - September 2014) I worked for a small web-agency named [Ankedotes Communication](http://anekdotes.com/) as a web-developper shipping custom build e-commerces and creating an in house framework and modules.
+Previously, (September 2011 - September 2014) I worked for a small web-agency named [Ankedotes Communication](http://anekdotes.com/) as a web-developper shipping custom built e-commerces and creating an in house framework and modules.

 -----